get-convex/rag/README.md

 });
 ```

+See below for how to add content asynchronously, e.g. to handle large files.

 ### Generate a response based on RAG context

 You can use the `generateText` function to generate a response based on RAG context.
 This will automatically search for relevant entries and use them as context for the LLM, using default formatting.